ashwoods/django-labjs/README.rst

     $LAB
-	    .queueScript("script1.js") // script1, script2, and script3 do not depend on each other,
+	    .queueScript("script1.js") // script1, script2, and script3 do not depend on each other
 	    .queueScript("script2.js") // so execute in any order .queueScript("script3.js")

 	    .queueWait(function(){  // can still have executable wait(...) functions if you need to alert("Scripts 1-3 are loaded!");
 	    })